 SafetyWing do not cover any form of sexually transmitted diseases or infection.

-How To Make A Claim With SafetyWing
+How to Make a Claim With SafetyWing

-- Make sure you have kept all receipts that you are claiming for!
+- Make sure you keep all receipts.

-- Fill out the claim form that can be found on SafetyWing’s website.
+- Fill out the claim form.

 - You can follow the progress of your claim on Tokio Marine’s Client Zone.
 Make an account for this using your SafetyWing Policy ID.